Display Settings

 HIPAA Training Requirements Overview

-HIPAA requires that all workforce members receive training on your organization's policies and procedures regarding protected health information.
-This isn't optional—it's a regulatory requirement.
+HIPAA requires that all workforce members receive training on your organization's policies and procedures regarding protected health information (PHI).
+This is not optional — it is a regulatory requirement under both the Privacy Rule (45 CFR § 164.530(b)) and the Security Rule (45 CFR § 164.308(a)(5)).

 Who Must Be Trained?